ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/security-architecture.md

 # Architecture decisions for security
 {: #security-architecture}

-The following are security architecture decisions for the pattern name.
+The following are security architecture decisions for the Red Hat OpenShift service on {{site.data.keyword.Bluemix_notm}} multi-zone resiliency pattern. .

 ## Architecture decisions for encryption
 {: #data-encryption}